jzharris/Unity-MNIST/README.md

  * Linux 64 bit
  * Mac OS X 64 bit
  * Windows 64 bit
- * iOS (Requires additional steps [found here](https://github.com/llSourcell/Unity_ML_Agents/blob/master/docs/Using-TensorFlow-Sharp-in-Unity-(Experimental).md#ios-additional-instructions-for-building))
  * Android

 ## Installation
 The following packages are required for this project.
 Specific TensorFlow and Keras versions are required.
 If you'd like to keep a newer version of these packages, install these packages in a virtual environment.
 If you don't wish to use a virtual environment, skip the following section.

 ### VirtualEnv
 To create a new virtual environment for TensorFlow 1.4.
-Note: your python3 library may differ
+Note: your python3 library may differ.
 ~~~
 cd ~/
 virtualenv -p /usr/bin/python3 tensorflow_1.4
 ~~~

-To activate the virtual environment and use for training
+To activate the virtual environment and use for training.
 ~~~
 source ~/tensorflow_1.4/bin/activate
 ~~~

-To deactivate this virtual environment, once finished with training
+To deactivate this virtual environment, once finished with training.
 ~~~
 deactive
 ~~~

 ### Automated install
 Warning: running the following script will install TensorFlow, Keras, and python packages.
-No su permissions are necessary
+No su permissions are necessary.
 ~~~
 chmod +x TensorFlow/install.sh
 TensorFlow/install.sh
 ~~~

 ### Manual install
-How to install all of the packages manually (without install script)
+How to install all of the packages manually (without install script).

 #### TensorFlow
 Install version 1.4 of TensorFlow (cpu or gpu).
-Version 1.4 is required for the TFSharp Unity package
+Version 1.4 is required for the TFSharp Unity package.
 ~~~
 pip3 install tensorflow==1.4
 ~~~

 #### Keras
 Install version 2.1.3 of Keras.
-This version is one compatible with TensorFlow 1.4
+This version is one compatible with TensorFlow 1.4.
 ~~~
 pip3 install keras==2.1.3
 ~~~

 #### Python packages
-Install argparse, matplotlib, and pillow
+Install argparse, matplotlib, and pillow.
 ~~~
 pip3 install argparse
 pip3 install matplotlib